 ABOUT AMERICAN FORESTS:

 American Forests is a national non-profit organization committed to creating healthy and resilient forests from cities to wilderness that deliver essential benefits for climate, people, water and wildlife.
-Established in 1875, American Forests has been restoring urban forests and forested landscapes for nearly 150 years.
+Established in 1875, American Forests has been restoring urban forests and forested landscapes for more than 140 years.

 REQUISITE EDUCATION OR CERTIFICATIONS:

 The majority of work is performed in a general office environment, with domestic travel for tree planting events focused primarily in the Fall and Spring and other occasional events.
-The position will be remote during the remainder of COVID-19 recovery, with eventual work in-person in Washington DC.
+The position will be remote during the remainder of COVID-19 recovery, with the eventual opportunity to work in-person in Washington DC.
 Staff will be given at least three months’ notice of any changes to that situation.
 Voluntary travel is likely approved if safety protocols are in place for any events.

 - Attend staff meetings, retreats, and other organizational functions

 Please send a cover letter, resume and 2 references to firstname.lastname@example.org.
 Applications are due Jan 15, 2021.
 Due to application volume the hiring team may only contact applicants who have advanced to the interview round.
 American Forests is an equal opportunity employer.